ozmartian/vidcutter/README.md

     suspiria/VidCutter

-I keep this updated myself so it will alwats carry the very latest release version but you will still need to enable one of the third-party repos for the multimedia dependencies.
+I keep this updated myself so it will always carry the very latest release version but you will still need to enable one of the third-party repos for the multimedia dependencies.
 RPMFusion and UnitedRPMs only take a couple of days to update their repos when new versions are released so only bother with COPR if you're "must have the very latest version" type of addict.

 Commands for a Fedora install using the COPR repo are: